The Essentials of Deep Cleaning for Teeth: What You Need to Know

 When to Contact Your Dentist

-While side effects are usually mild and temporary, there are instances when you should contact your dentist:
+While side effects are usually mild and temporary, there are instances when you should contact your dentist:- Persistent pain or discomfort that does not improve with over-the-counter pain relievers.

 - Signs of infection, such as excessive swelling, pus, or fever.